Supreme Court of New Zealand

 The Supreme Court of New Zealand (Te Kōti Mana Nui) is the highest court and the court of last resort of New Zealand.
 It formally came into being on 1 January 2004 and sat for the first time on 1 July 2004.
 It replaced the right of appeal to the Judicial Committee of the Privy Council, based in London.
 It was created with the passing of the Supreme Court Act 2003, on 15 October 2003.
 At the time, the creation of the Supreme Court and the abolition of appeals to the Privy Council were controversial constitutional changes in New Zealand.
 The Supreme Court Act 2003 was repealed on 1 March 2017 and superseded by the Senior Courts Act 2016.

 The current Supreme Court should not be confused with the High Court of New Zealand, which was known as the Supreme Court until 1980.
-The High Court, New Zealand’s superior court, was established in 1841 as the “Supreme Court of New Zealand”.
+The High Court, New Zealand's superior court, was established in 1841 as the “Supreme Court of New Zealand”.
 Its name was changed in anticipation of the eventual creation of this final court of appeal within New Zealand.

 Composition

-The inaugural bench (with the exception of the chief justice, who had automatic appointment) were the most senior judges of the New Zealand Court of Appeal at the time.
-Their appointment to the new court was said to have been based on seniority and merit.
-The maximum bench under statute is six judges.
+The inaugural members of the Supreme Court comprised the chief justice, Dame Sian Elias, together with the four most senior judges of the New Zealand Court of Appeal at the time: Justices Gault, Keith, Blanchard and Tipping.
+The maximum number of permanent Judges of the Supreme Court was initially five, but increased to six in 2005 with the appointment of then Court of Appeal judge Sir John McGrath.
+On 21 February 2006, the Honourable Sir Noel Anderson (at the time President of the Court of Appeal) was appointed to the Supreme Court, continuing the practice of appointing the next most senior Court of Appeal judge.

-Several acting judges have also been appointed to sit whenever a permanent judge was unable to do so due to illness or a conflict of interest.
-These judges were appointed from the retired judges of the Court of Appeal and have included Justices Sir John Henry, Sir Ted Thomas, former President of the Court of Appeal Sir Ivor Richardson and former Chief Justice Sir Thomas Eichelbaum.
-Acting judges only sit on substantive appeals, and not applications for leave, due to the requirement for appeals to be heard en banc by five judges.
+Several acting judges have been appointed since the Supreme Court began.
+These judges were initially appointed from the ranks of retired judges of the Court of Appeal and included Justices Sir John Henry, Sir Ted Thomas, former President of the Court of Appeal Sir Ivor Richardson and former Chief Justice Sir Thomas Eichelbaum.
+More recent practice has been for retired Supreme Court Judges to be appointed as Acting Judges.
+Acting judges can only sit on substantive appeals, as the Senior Courts Act requires at least two permanent members of the Court to determine applications for leave.
+The Chief Justice can also second a Court of Appeal judge to the Supreme Court for one or more particular appeals.

-On 4 May 2005, Attorney-General Michael Cullen announced the appointment of Justice Sir John McGrath of the Court of Appeal to the Supreme Court bench as its sixth permanent judge.
-On 21 February 2006, the Honourable Sir Noel Anderson (at the time President of the Court of Appeal) was appointed to the Supreme Court.
-Thus the promotion of the most senior Court of Appeal member continued.
-This practice was broken with the appointment of Justice Bill Wilson in December 2007 after having served less than a year as a judge of the Court of Appeal.